If you want to see puffins in Britain, the Farne Islands must be one of your best choices.

 Unless you're a National Trust member, you'll also need to buy a landing pass.
 This can be done when you arrive in Seahouses, but allow some time for queuing.
 Current landing fees in peak season are £6 for a child or £12 for an adult.

 (A quick warning about coronavirus.
-Both islands have both been closed during the pandemic, although you can still sail around them without landing.
-Inner Farne should reopen in summer 2021, whilst Staple Island won't reopen until 2022.
-Be sure to check the latest information before you go).
+Inner Farne is now open to the public again, with limited visitor numbers.
+Staple Island won't reopen until 2022.
+Be sure to check the latest information and book your boat tickets before you go).

 So, which island should you visit?
 Here's more information on each: